checkstyle/checkstyle/.ci/README.md

   All scripts in this folder expect to be launched from root folder of repository

 Example of usage:
-  export GOAL="all-sevntu-checks" && ./.ci/travis/travis.sh
+  ./.ci/travis/travis.sh all-sevntu-checks

-  export TRAVIS_PULL_REQUEST="" && export GOAL="releasenotes-gen" && ./.ci/travis/travis.sh
+  export TRAVIS_PULL_REQUEST="" && ./.ci/travis/travis.sh releasenotes-gen